ngkelly3/react_contacts/README.md

 # Contact Project

-This project was built with the help the folks at React Training.
+This project was built with help from the folks at React Training.

 ## Getting set up